The package coq-tactician-api makes some commands available in addition to the

 proof exploration interface.
 Visualizations of each proof state are available in

-option to point to a source Coq .v
+test<n>.pdf. optionally --file option to point to a source Coq .v file.

 manually interact with the environment.
 Whenever a tactic is executed, the